restaumatic/memcached-copy/README.md

 ## How it works

-`memcached-replicator` should be deployed alongside each of the memcached instances (e.g. in the same container, or in a sidecar container).
+`memcached-copy` should be deployed alongside each of the memcached instances (e.g. in the same container, or in a sidecar container).

-Usage: `memcached-replicator <discovery address> <self address>`
+Usage: `memcached-copy <discovery address> <self address>`

 Where: